flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ## Attitude Protection

-Attitude Protection is meant to complement AOA and high speed protection in extreme conditions and in windshear.
+Attitude Protection is meant to complement and enhance AOA and HSP in extreme conditions and in windshear.

 For this it limits: